Thank you for participating to this ICPS, we hope to see you again in Helsinki 2018!

 Here you can find the updated version of the schedule.
 A pdf version is available here.
 All events and times could be subject to change - check back regularly for the latest schedule and details on this website!

-We are committed to host a number of world-leading scientists and researchers in multiple areas of physics.
-We plan to publish their names and profiles on this website as soon as we will be able to confirm their participation.
+We host a number of world-leading scientists and researchers in multiple areas of physics.
+You can find here their names and profiles.

 On Friday we offer a wide range of excursions.
 You are able to choose between one of them in the registration process: